fubar2/toolfactory/README.md

 Once you install a generated tool, it's just another tool - assuming the script is safe.
 They just run normally and their user cannot do anything unusually insecure but please, practice safe toolshed.
-Read the fucking code before you install any tool.
+Read the code before you install any tool.
 Especially this one - it is really scary.

-If you opt for an HTML output, you get all the script outputs arranged as a single Html history item - all output files are linked, thumbnails for all the pdfs.
-Ugly but really inexpensive.

-**Send Code***
+**Send Code**

 Patches and suggestions welcome as bitbucket issues please?